PacificBiosciences/ccs/README.md

 ### Help!
 I am getting "Unsupported ..."!
-If you encounter the error `Unsupported chemistries found: (...)` or `unsupported sequencing chemistry combination`, your _ccs_ binaries does not support the used sequencing chemistry kit, from here on refered to as "chemistry".
+If you encounter the error `Unsupported chemistries found: (...)` or `unsupported sequencing chemistry combination`, your _ccs_ binaries do not support the used sequencing chemistry kit, from here on referred to as "chemistry".
-This may be because we removed support of an older or your binary predates release of the used chemistry.
+This may be because we removed support of an older chemistry or your binary predates release of the used chemistry.
 This is unlikely to happen with _ccs_ from SMRT Link installations, as SMRT Link is able to automatically update and install new chemistries.
-Thus, easiest solution is to always use _ccs_ from the SMRT Link version that shipped with the release of the sequencing chemistry kit.
+Thus, the easiest solution is to always use _ccs_ from the SMRT Link version that shipped with the release of the sequencing chemistry kit.

 **Old chemistries:**